Joe Budd WMA

 Youth Turkey - 20, no-cost, daily quota permits (no exemptions) are available each day of the hunt, first-come, first-served, at the check station.

-Zone Tags: Zone tags are required for each person to hunt on the area except during small game season.
+Zone Tags: Zone tags are required for each person to hunt on the area except during small game and spring turkey season.
 During the archery and the archery/muzzleloading gun seasons, the area is divided into 7 zones with Zone A limited to 18 hunters, Zones B, C and D limited to 14 hunters each, Zone E limited to 6 hunters, Zone F limited to 32 hunters and Zone G limited to 42 hunters.
-During spring turkey season, the area is divided into 7 zones with Zone A limited to 3 hunters, Zones B, C, and D limited to 2 hunters each, Zone E limited to 1 hunter, Zone F limited to 4 hunters and Zone G limited to 6 hunters.
 Zone tags for archery and archery/muzzleloading gun hunts will be issued to hunters without quota hunt permits by random drawing at the check station at 2 p.m. on the Thursday prior to each 3-day hunt period.
 A person may reserve a zone tag for 1 additional hunter, but must have their valid license and permits in his/her possession to do so.
 Holders of quota hunt permits and exempt hunters are not required to attend the drawing on Thursdays and will be issued a special zone tag, good for the zone of their choosing, at the check station.
 Any unissued zone tags will be available on hunt days after morning stand hours (approximately 8:30 a.m.).
 Zone tags may not be transferred from 1 hunter to another.
 If available, 1 zone tag may be exchanged for another at the check station during each hunt.

-Youth and mentor license holders: A youth hunter (less than 16 years of age) must be supervised by a person at least 18 years of age.
+Youth and mentor license holders: A supervisor is required to accompany a youth or mentor license holder during any hunt.
+A youth hunter (less than 16 years of age) must be supervised by a person at least 18 years of age.
 A mentor license holder must be supervised by a licensed hunter at least 21 years of age.
 Unless exempt, only those supervisors with proper licenses and permits may hunt.
 If the supervisor is hunting during any hunt for which quota permits are issued, at least 1 person in the party must be in possession of a quota permit.
 During a hunt that allows exemptions, a non-exempt supervisor of a youth must have a quota permit to hunt.
-A non-hunting supervisor is allowed to accompany a youth or mentor license holder during any hunt.

 Transfer of permits: Quota and guest permits are not transferable.
 Except for youth under 16 years of age, a positive form of identification is required when using a non-transferable permit.
 The sale or purchase of any quota permit or guest permit is prohibited.